engineeringwitharavind/hackerrank/README.md

 ### 30 Days of Code:

 #### Please Note:
-- I am solving these 30 Days of Code Problems with **C and Python** Language.
+- I have solved all these 30 Days of Code Problems with **Python** Language.
 If you are Comfortable coding with any other languages you   can add up to this repository if you wish to.
 - I came across this [nice post.](https://medium.com/startup-grind/30-days-of-coding-56f4e6c72aa2) which will make you not to give up if   you want to learn.